Is the left right political spectrum still applicable ?

 In the new national assembly of the people the radical progressives of the socialists and liberals sat on the left and the conservatives who were trying to protect (conserve) the monarchy and the existing authoritarian system or at least slow that change sat on the right.
 Originally they were seating positions but now refer to ideology.

 Liberalism is the type of government and society where human rights are created and government is created with consent of the people and protects peoples individual rights of life , liberty and property.
-They believe in meritocracy and one law for all.
-Thats the basis of all western countries today.
+They believe in meritocracy and one "law" for all.
+Thats generally the basis of all western countries today, some fulfil this better and more fully than others.
 They are liberal democracies with capitalism based on private property and profit as the economic system.

 The radicals became the utopian socialists and later Karl Marx rebutted utopian socialism and espoused communism which coincided with the rise of anarchism .
 Anarchism while in conflict with Marxism on implementation is still considered communism as most definitions of anarchism fit Marxs description of communism.
 Communism being a society of no class, no state and no money.
 They were both in the 1st international until most anarchists left over disagreements.